Datavisualiatie-UGent/project-dv25-11/Report.md

 In the end I opted the show a bar chart with the number of developers per type for the selected country, as shown below:
 ![Developer profile attempt 3](./src/include/profile-attempt3.png)

+## Future work

+Future work should include expanding on the number of sections and visualizations, as well as improving the design and underlying code.

+Existing visualizations could do with some extra polishing and bugfixes, such as the technology plot, which currently does not show the tooltip correctly.

+Nice to have features for the developer profile plot would to add a clickable map to select a country, rather than a dropdown.
+I should also investigate other types of visualizations, such as pie charts to better represent the data.